CivityNL/civity-docs-edit/Dataplatform/dataplatform_VALIDATION_GettingStarted.md

 - When using the *Synchronous validation* the validation error thrown will look like this:
 ![Validation Options Filled](assets/Dataplatform/Validation/validation_error.PNG)

-- If you press on the link in "*report*" you will be showed the validation report.
-It includes the list of all errors grouped by type, and all the details of each error.
+- Clicking on the "*report*" hyperlink inside the validation error message, will show you the validation overview.
+This includes a list of all errors grouped by type, and the details of each error.

 You can read the full specification of the validation report format **[here](https://github.com/frictionlessdata/goodtables-py#validation-report-format)**, in the UI the report will look like this:
 ![Validation Options Filled](assets/Dataplatform/Validation/validation_report.PNG)

-- After a validation is performed on a resource, a label will be added in the UI with the proper result.
-You can press these labels and get redirected to the Data Validation Report Page.
+- When a validation is performed on a resource, a label will be added in the UI with the proper result.
+You can click on these labels to be redirected to the Data Validation Report Page.
 ![Validation Labels](assets/Dataplatform/Validation/labels.PNG)